giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-08-02-developing-web-apis-good-practices.md

 I probably forgot some learnings that I still use in my web apis developing, maybe because it's so common to perform it that I even do not notice them, but the ones cited above I think are the most remarkable.

 # Further readings
-I really recomment you read the books bellow, they have a detailed a lot of good pratices about how do develop good web apis and can help you to design yours.
+I really recommend you to read the books bellow, they have a detailed a lot of good practices about how do develop good web apis and can help you to design yours.

 * [Web API Design](https://pages.apigee.com/rs/apigee/images/api-design-ebook-2012-03.pdf)
 > The success of an API design is measured by how quickly developers can get